Delicious Red Velvet Poke Cake with homemade cream cheese frosting is moist and velvety. It’s perfectly sweet for any occasion.

-- 2¼ c. all-purpose flour
+- 2 1/4 cup all-purpose flour

-- 5 tbsp. unsweetened cocoa powder
+- 5 tbsp unsweetened cocoa powder

-- 1 tsp. salt
+- 1 tsp salt

-- 1 tsp. baking soda
+- 1 tsp baking soda

-- 1 c. buttermilk
+- 1 cup buttermilk

-- 1 tbsp. distilled white vinegar
+- 1 tbsp distilled white vinegar

-- 1 (12 oz.) can sweetened condensed milk (I used half)
+- 12 oz sweetened condensed milk (I only used half)

-- 3 c. powdered sugar
+- 3 cups powdered sugar

-- ¼ tsp. salt
+- 1/4 tsp salt

-- 1½ tsp. vanilla extract
+- 1 1/2 tsp vanilla extract

-- 2 tbsp. milk or heavy cream
+- 2 tbsp milk or heavy cream

-- Preheat oven to 350 degrees F. Lightly butter/flour (or spray) a 9x13-inch baking pan, set aside.
+- Preheat the oven to 350°F. Lightly butter/flour (or spray) a 9×13-inch baking pan, and set aside.

-- Using a hand or stand mixer, beat the butter and sugar until light and fluffy, 2-3 minutes.
-Add the red food coloring and vanilla extract, beat until combined.
+- Using a hand or stand mixer, beat the butter and sugar until light and fluffy, about 2-3 minutes.
+Add the red food coloring and vanilla extract, and beat until combined.
 Add the eggs one at a time, mixing just until incorporated.

 - In a small mixing bowl, whisk together the flour, cocoa powder, salt, and baking soda.
 Alternate adding the dry ingredients and buttermilk/vinegar by hand.
 Mix together with a wooden spoon just until combined, do not overmix.

 - Remove and poke holes into the cake with a fork.
 Pour the condensed milk over top (I only used half but you can use the whole can).
 Allow the cake to cool before frosting.

-- To make the frosting, beat the butter and cream cheese on high speed for 2-3 minutes, then reduce speed and add the powdered sugar.
-Add in the salt, vanilla extract and milk.
+- To make the frosting, beat the butter and cream cheese on high speed for 2-3 minutes, then reduce the speed and add the powdered sugar.
+Add in the salt, vanilla extract, and milk.
 Beat for an additional 2-3 minutes until the frosting is light and fluffy.